 Eisenman wrote on her Facebook page :

 Last night my piece in Skulptur Projekte Münster was spray painted with a swastika and further vandalized, they broke the fountain pumps.
 This, on the eve of the election in Germany where its predicted that the AfD will enter the German Parliament for the first time… real Nazis in the German Reichstag for the first time since the end of World War Two.

-Many local people were outraged at the treatment of the sculpture, and led a successful campaign to acquire an edition of the work for the sum of €800,000.
-It is due to be installed in Münster in 2021.
-In a statement, campaigners stressed that they felt that the work stood for ‘a peaceful, open society, for equality and tolerance’.1 The desire to re-instate Sketch for a Fountain could legitimately be directly connected to the abuse it suffered.
+This new version of Sketch for a Fountain was installed in Münster in 2021.
+It is made up of three white-patinated aluminium figures and two bronze ones, echoing the design of the original work.
+The campaigners have agreed with the City of Münster to maintain the work for ten years and have organised a programme of community-based activities around the sculpture.
+In a statement, campaigners stressed that they felt that the work stood for ‘a peaceful, open society, for equality and tolerance’.2 The desire to re-instate Sketch for a Fountain could legitimately be directly connected to the abuse it suffered.